mattneary/Tarpits-Abstraction/chapters/Interpret.md

   (define y x)))
 (scope 5)
 y
-;; The written variable, y, will be inaccessible.
+\implies The written variable, y, will be inaccessible.
 ```

 In Figure~\ref{fig:strictScopeExample} we demonstrate definition with a